 Loosely cover the turkey with foil and rest for 20 minutes before you carve.
 (This also gives you time to make the gravy.)
 To carve the turkey, remove the drumstick and thigh portion by cutting between the leg and body.
 Cut through the leg joint and place pieces onto a platter.
 The thigh meat can be sliced off the bone.
 Next, cut off the wing portion where it meets the body.
 Finally, slice across the breast meat working towards the breastbone.

 The stuffing can be prepared ahead of time and kept refrigerated, but don’t fill the turkey until just before cooking.
 COOK’S TIP Tie the drumsticks together firmly and tuck the wings underneath the body.
 This helps to keep a good shape during cooking.

 Always use fresh herbs in your stuffing for maximum flavour.
 You can swap the dried cranberries for dried figs or dried dates, if you prefer.

 This message is only visible to admins: Unable to display Facebook posts

-Error: (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Error: (#10) This endpoint requires the 'manage_pages' or 'pages_read_engagement' permission or the 'Page Public Content Access' feature.
 Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.
 Type: OAuthException Code: 10 Click here to Troubleshoot.